Allen Dulles: Coup in Iran

 In 1953, Dulles was involved, along with Frank Wisner, in Operation Ajax, the covert operation that led to the removal of democratically elected prime minister of Iran, Mohammad Mossadegh, and his replacement with Mohammad Reza Pahlavi, Shah of Iran.
 Rumors of a Soviet takeover of the country had surfaced due to the nationalization of the Anglo-Iranian Oil Company.
-By bizarre coincidence, on 18 August 1953 Dulles was taking a personal vacation in Rome while the Shah fled there after a setback in the coup, and the two met while checking in to the Hotel Excelsior.
+By coincidence, on August 18, 1953, Dulles was taking a vacation in Rome while the Shah fled there after a setback in the coup, and the two met while checking in to the Hotel Excelsior.
 The meeting turned out to be fortuitous for the United States and the coup.
 CIA and independent historians say that the meeting was happenstance, but conspiracy theories abound.

 Coup in Guatemala

 President Jacobo Arbenz Guzman of Guatemala was removed in 1954 in a CIA-led coup carried out under the code name Operation PBSuccess.

 Eduardo Galeano described Dulles as a former member of the United Fruit Company's Board of Directors.
 However, in a detailed examination of the connections between the United Fruit Company and the Eisenhower Administration, Immerman makes no mention of Dulles being part of the United Fruit Company's Board, although he does note that Sullivan & Cromwell had represented the company.